-Curriculum Committee Deadline Requirements:

-To ensure that the Curriculum Committee has time to review the credentials for each new Lecturer before the start of classes, please use the following deadline dates to help you plan ahead for the hiring process:
+Curriculum Committee Deadline Requirements: To ensure that the Curriculum Committee has time to review the credentials for each new Lecturer before the start of classes, please use the following deadline dates to help you plan ahead for the hiring process:

-- Teaching in Summer or Fall semester must submit Hire Request Form details by April 30th. - Teaching in Spring semester must submit Hire Request Form details by November 30th.
+- Teaching in Summer or Fall semester submit Hire Request Form details by April (one week prior to the last curriculum committee of the academic year). - Teaching in Spring semester submit Hire Request Form details by November (one week prior to the last curriculum committee of the semester).

-Program: Maintain list of courses for which you may need instructors.
+Maintain list of courses for which you may need instructors.